…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 avoided no one

-– Jew, Gentiles, Samaritans, tax collectors, prostitutes, lepers, etc.
+– Jew, Gentiles, Samaritans, religious leaders, tax collectors, prostitutes, lepers, etc.

 He walked to wherever the needs were,